 Stressed out about your upcoming engagement sessions?
 Don’t!
-We’re here to help with our 11 tips for getting the perfect photos!
+We’re here to help with our 11 engagement photo tips for getting the perfect photos!

-Make sure to ask the couple if there are any MUST have shots!
-You really want to communicate all of this before and have them send photos or ideas so they don’t spring them on you the day of the session!
+Ask couples if there are any MUST have shots!
+As a wedding photographer, you really want to communicate all of this before and have them send photos or ideas so they don’t spring them on you the day of the session!
 Managing expectations can go a long way, especially if you are also photographing their wedding day.
-Make sure to focus most of your shots on FUN, LOVE, and EMOTION!
-You can’t go wrong if you capture their love story in your photos.
-You want to capture them as authentically as possible!
-They want to see THEMSELVES and their unique love in their photos.

-Pricing will vary (depending on a lot of things…like location, your skill level, etc.)!
-Many photographers include a complimentary engagement session when a couple books a full wedding package!
+Pricing will vary (depending on a lot of things…like location, your skill level as a photographer, etc.)!
+Many photographers include a complimentary engagement photoshoot when a couple books a full wedding package!

 Here’s an example:

 A stand-alone 90-minute engagement shoot: $500

 Additionally, there are some fun things you can do to really wow your couple!
 Adding extra time or photos to their package is ALWAYS a big hit when trying to impress.

 You can say, “as a big thank you, I wanted to add 15 minutes to your session and an extra ten photos!
 I’m just so in love with you two, and it’s the least I can do to celebrate such a special time for you both.”
 You can’t go wrong with being friendly and genuinely happy for them!